ivklgn/conway-errors/README.md

 import * as Sentry from "@sentry/nextjs";

 const createErrorContext = createError([
-  { errorType: "FrontendLogickError" },
+  { errorType: "FrontendLogicError" },
-  { errorType: "BackendLogickError" }
+  { errorType: "BackendLogicError" }
 ] as const, {
   // use sentry to log errors instead of default behavior with console.error()
   emitFn: (err) => {